Generic Name: Oseltamivir Capsules (oh sel TAM i vir)

 - Keep taking this medicine (oseltamivir capsules) as you have been told by your doctor or other health care provider, even if you feel well.

 - If you have trouble swallowing this medicine (oseltamivir capsules), talk with your doctor.
-If your doctor tells you to, you may mix contents of the capsule with a sweet liquid like chocolate syrup, caramel topping, corn syrup, or light brown sugar melted in water.
+If your doctor tells you to, you may mix contents of the capsule with a sweet liquid like chocolate syrup, caramel topping, corn syrup, or light brown sugar dissolved in water.

 - A liquid (suspension) can be made from the capsules if needed.
 Talk with the doctor or pharmacist.